linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/14 International Macro Policy Coordination.md

 ---
-aliases:
-- International Macro Policy Coordination
+title: "Chapter 14: International Macro Policy Coordination"
-tags: null
-key_concepts: null
 parent_directory: International Finance Full chapters
-cssclasses: academia
-title: 'Chapter 14: International Macro Policy Coordination'
-linter-yaml-title-alias: 'Chapter 14: International Macro Policy Coordination'
+formatted: 2025-12-21 05:16:00 AM
+formatter_model: claude-sonnet-4
+cli-tool: claude-code
 primary_tags:
-- monetary policy coordination negligible
    - international macroeconomic policy coordination
-- interdependence economies reason
+   - monetary policy coordination
+   - fiscal policy coordination
-- international coordination country equilibrium
+   - exchange rate coordination
-- chapter 14 international macroeconomic
+   - policy interdependence
 secondary_tags:
-- benefits international policy coordination
-- international policy coordination dependent
+   - game theory coordination
-- case international macroeconomic
-- model employed coordinating countries
-- agreement successful international macroeconomic
+   - hamada diagram
+   - nash equilibrium
+   - stackelberg equilibrium
-- coordination membership bretton
+   - bretton woods system
-- gains international monetary policy
-- monetary union imf oecd
+   - imf coordination
-- exchange rate means coordination
+   - oecd coordination
-- potential gains monetary cooperation
+   - gains from coordination
-- economy macroeconomic noem models
-- global coordination european monetary
+   - obstacles to coordination
-tags_extracted: '2025-12-18T01:34:02.442154'
+   - spillover effects
+cssclasses: academia
 ---

-# CHAPTER 14

-## INTERNATIONAL MACROECONOMIC POLICY COORDINATION

-CHAPTER OUTLINE
+# Chapter 14: International Macro Policy Coordination

+## International Macroeconomic Policy Coordination

+## Chapter Outline

 14.1 Introduction

 14.2 What is meant by international policy coordination?
 14.3 Why does the need for international policy coordination arise?

-14.4
-!e benefits from international policy coordination 14.5 A game theory demonstration of the gains from coordination
+14.4 The benefits from international policy coordination 14.5 A game theory demonstration of the gains from coordination

-14.6
-Other potential benefits from coordination
+14.6 Other potential benefits from coordination
-14.7
-!e potential for coordination to make countries worse off 14.8
-Estimates of the benefits and losses from international policy coordination 14.9 Problems and obstacles to international policy coordination 14.10 Conclusions
+14.7 The potential for coordination to make countries worse off 14.8 Estimates of the benefits and losses from international policy coordination 14.9 Problems and obstacles to international policy coordination 14.10 Conclusions

-14.1 INTRODUCTION
+## 14.1 Introduction

 For the majority of this text, we have confined our analysis to the study of a small open economy.
 By definition

-the policy measures taken by such an economy have no significant impact upon its trading partners. !e small
+the policy measures taken by such an economy have no significant impact upon its trading partners.
+The small

 economy assumption is useful in that it makes it plausible to ignore possible reactions to its policies from

 trading partners.
-In the real world, however, the actions taken by one country will o(en have significant effects
+In the real world, however, the actions taken by one country will often have significant effects

-upon its trading partners. !is means that the countries are interdependent and policy measures adopted by
+upon its trading partners.
+This means that the countries are interdependent and policy measures adopted by

-- ne of the economies may provoke a reaction from its trading partners that can reinforce, weaken or even
+one of the economies may provoke a reaction from its trading partners that can reinforce, weaken or even

-- ffset its policy.
-Where such interdependence exists it is frequently argued that countries should consider coordinating their macroeconomic policies to avert the possibility of con$ict and improve their positions as compared to pursuing unilateral policies.
+offset its policy.
+Where such interdependence exists it is frequently argued that countries should consider

+coordinating their macroeconomic policies to avert the possibility of conflict and improve their positions as

+compared to pursuing unilateral policies.

 In this chapter, we shall look at some of the major issues raised by the topic of international macroeconomic

-policy coordination. !ese issues include: what is meant by coordination of economic policies?
+policy coordination.
+These issues include: what is meant by coordination of economic policies?
 Why does the

 need for international policy coordination arise?
 Is coordination always superior to non-coordination?
 What

 are the obstacles that prevent greater international coordination?

-14.2 WHAT IS MEANT BY INTERNATIONAL POLICY COORDINATION?
+## 14.2 What is Meant by International Policy Coordination?

 'International policy coordination' is a very loose term and is sometimes used interchangeably with the word